 - Eat healthy food.
 A healthy lifestyle starts with what’s on your plate.

 - Exercise at moderate intensity at least 150 minutes (2 hours and 30 minutes) to 300 minutes (5 hours) a week.

 - Get a flu shot each fall.
 On the fence about it?
 Find out if the flu shot is right for you.

-It’s true.
-Healthy habits can lengthen life.
+Bottom line: Healthy habits can lengthen life.
 “Most diseases are modified by a healthy lifestyle.
-Your lifestyle choices are one of the most effective ways to treat or prevent illness,” says Dr. Fox.
+Lifestyle choices are the most effective way to prevent illness,” says Dr. Linder.